Facundo-Barbera/us-medical-insurance-costs-analysis/README.md

-# Data Analysis of U.S. Medical Insurance Costs
+# U.S. Medical Insurance Costs Data Analysis and Modeling
 This project,
 provided by [Codecademy](https://www.codecademy.com/) as part of the Data Science Foundations course, explores a dataset of medical insurance costs for individuals in the U.S.